Warnings have just been issued in relation to cold callers as your details may have been given to unscrupulous people.

 “I have read with interest the amount of work the Nottingham and District Pre-Retirement Council do for the citizens of Nottingham.
 I would like to pay tribute to the Course Directors, Speakers and Committee for the sterling work they have done during the year.
 Without their input, the courses would not go ahead.
 Many people coming up to retirement are not aware of the impact from chaning their life-style and it would appear that the Nottingham & District Pre-Retirement Council are doing all they can to promote their organisation, thereby speading the word to the people of Nottingham.
 I, too, will do all I can to let people know of the service you provide and wish you a successful year.”

-In 2017 the Nottingham & District Pre-Retiement Council celebrate their 50th Birthday.
-They have been based on the High Road at Beeston for 34 years and before this in Nottingham City Centre.
+In 2017 the Nottingham & District Pre-Retiement Council celebrated their 50th Birthday.
+They have been based on the High Road at Beeston for 35 years and before this in Nottingham City Centre.

 Each year, over 250 people have attended our courses and have gained valuable help and support.
 We have received so many letters, e mails and comments saying how beneficial the courses have been.
 We have had former Lord Mayors, and local mayors attending as delegates and they have spread the word on how much they have enjoyed the course.